umaimehm/Intro_to_AI/2021 Lab/Lab4/README.md

 ## Let's train a model

 In the task above, we found that Var1 and Var3 had a high correlation with the output.
-Let'a try to train a model on Var1 and evaluate the result.
+Let's try to train a model on Var1 and evaluate the result.

 First let's split the set in a training and a testing set